steveicarus/iverilog/Documentation/usage/command_line_flags.rst

     containing an unsized constant number, and unsized constant numbers are not truncated to integer width.

+  * strict-declaration/no-strict-declaration

+  * strict-net-declaration/no-net-strict-declaration

   * strict-parameter-declaration/no-strict-parameter-declaration

-    The standards requires that parameters must be declared lexically before they are used.
-Using -gno-strict-parameter-declaration
-    will allow using a parameter before declaration, with a warning.
+    The standards requires that nets and parameters must be declared lexically before they are used.
+Using -gno-strict-declaration will allow using a net or parameter before declaration, with a warning.
 The warning can be suppressed with -Wno-declaration-after-use.
+The option can be applied for nets and parameters separately.

   * shared-loop-index/no-shared-loop-index